Our Sustainable Business Strategy

 Enabling faster expansion of mobile coverage

-We believe that this will result in 250 million people under the coverage footprint of our towers, compared to 141 million today, providing more people across the region with an improved, more reliable mobile network service.
+We aim to provide coverage to 164 million people under the footprint of our towers, compared to 151 million today, providing more people across the region with an improved and reliable mobile network service.

 To support MNOs and governments wanting to provide universal access and expand into rural areas, we provide more sustainable solutions that are more appropriate for rural coverage, particularly in off-grid areas.